 Six new COVID-19 cases in Salem

-Six new COVID-19 cases were reported in Salem district on Wednesday.
-No new cases reported in Namakkal.
+Six new COVID-19 cases were reported in Salem and three cases were reported in Namakkal district on Monday.

-As per the bulletin issued by the Health Department, there are 20 active cases in Salem district and no active case in Namakkal.
+As per the bulletin issued by the Health Department, there are 39 active cases in Salem and 12 active cases in Namakkal district.

+Erode district reported five new COVID-19 cases taking the overall tally to 1,32,717.
+A total of 28 persons continue to be under treatment.

 - Comments will be moderated by The Hindu editorial team.